Policy on accountability

 The Secretary-General has requested Member States to establish on-site court martial proceedings for allegations which amount to sex crimes under national legislation in the case of military contingents.
 Member States have also been urged to agree to obtain DNA samples of members of their uniformed personnel who are alleged to have committed sexual exploitation and abuse to facilitate investigations and strengthen accountability.

-When allegations of misconduct involving civilian personnel have been investigated and the allegations are substantiated, a decision concerning disciplinary measures is taken by the Office of Human Resources Management (OHRM) in the Department of Management.
+When allegations of misconduct involving civilian personnel have been investigated and the allegations are substantiated, a decision concerning disciplinary measures is taken by the Office of Human Resources (OHR) in the Department of Management Strategy, Policy and Compliance.
 Matters involving United Nations Volunteers (UNVs) are referred for action by the UNV Disciplinary Panel.
 Depending on the nature of the misconduct, action against civilian personnel can range from a reprimand to dismissal, and may include a fine or another type of financial accountability.

 In December 2007, the General Assembly adopted the resolution on criminal accountability of United Nations officials and experts on missions (A/RES/62/63) to address the extension of national jurisdiction by Member States to cover criminal misconduct of UN officials or experts on mission.
 The General Assembly encouraged Member States to cooperate with each other and with the UN in the exchange of information, facilitation of investigations and, as appropriate, the prosecution of the relevant persons.